zoechbauer/z-control-Backup-Scripts/examples/clean-dev-projects/README.md

 # Clean Dev Projects Scripts

 This folder contains scripts and documentation for cleaning up development project folders.
-The scripts are designed to help you reclaim disk space and keep your dev environments tidy by removing large or unnecessary folders (such as `node_modules`, `www`, `dist`, and `.angular`) from project directories.
+These tools help you reclaim disk space and keep your dev environments tidy by removing large or unnecessary folders (such as `node_modules`, `www`, `dist`, and `.angular`) from project directories.
 The structure and usage are similar to the backup script folder, making it easy to automate or run interactively.

 ---